Are we organic?

 In a word, No. Taber is the place where the “Taber Corn” you see on the highway or at Farmers’ Markets comes from.
 It is not the variety of corn.
 Many people are surprised to see that we can grow corn way up here in the North, but I guarantee you, we can.
 Try some, you’ll be surprised.

 What do you do in the Winter?

 We used to say “rest”.
 Our winters are filled with ordering for next year, fixing what we broke and didn’t have time to fix in the summer, cleaning, organizing, paperwork, planning……and reconnecting with our friends and family who lovingly understand how crazy our summers can be and don’t hold it against us.
 We still keep a hand in the veggies though.
-We supply some food service establishments and attend the City Market in Edmonton’s City Hall on Saturdays from 9 to 3.
-We do take a few Saturdays off though so check this website for a schedule, or follow us on Twitter, like us on Facebook.
+We supply some food service establishments.
+This year, through the online store our veggies will be available throughout the winter.